Magnolia CORE 5.5.4 delivers the following changes and improvements for authors and developers.

 - Personalization 1.4.4

 - Resources 2.5.3

 - Workflow 5.6.3

 How to update from earlier versions

 Updating to 5.5.x from any pre-5.5 version

-- Please be aware that depending on the number of versions in the version workspace, the update to 5.5.x from any version below 5.5 may take from 20 to 30 minutes since all of the versions have to migrate to a new structure.
+- Please be aware that depending on the number of versions in the version workspace, the update to 5.5.x from any version below 5.5 may take from 1 to 2 hours since all of the versions have to migrated to a new structure.

 - Since the default JCR persistency layer in our bundles has changed to H2 Database Engine with the 5.5 release, please make sure that you keep the